 revalue the final guarantee amount in the same way as you revalue the rest of the balance in the account.
 For the purposes of the Pensions (Increase) Act 1971, the beginning date for the guarantee amount is the same as for the rest of the CARE balance - the day after last day of active membership.

+For deferred / deferred pensioner to pensioner member cases, when calculating the pension payable at the pension start date, the final guarantee amount may already include the latest P I Order that took effect on or before the final underpin date.
+If so, the final guarantee amount should only be included for subsequent PI order calculations.

-final underpin dateWhere the member is entitled to tier 3 ill health benefits, see below section: 'tier 3 ill health cases' - this is not relevant for Scotland.
+Where the member is entitled to tier 3 ill health benefits, see below section: 'tier 3 ill health cases' - this is not relevant for Scotland.

 Adjusting the provisional amounts